|

 Liquid

-METALTRAP, in order to complex any dissolved metals.
+METALTRAP, in order to complex any remaining dissolved metals.
 You

 probably had a low level of iron.
 Add a maintenance dose